Skip to main content

 • Suitable for medium to large data solutions.
 A great choice for mid-size data solutions (from 500GB and up), or in cases where estimated size of data solution is uncertain and/or might rapidly grow.

-Guide: Use Snowflake Data Warehouse Storage
+Guide: Use Snowflake for Prepare Instance Storage

 5. Configure Power BI Premium Endpoint (Optional)

-Guide: Configure PowerBI Premium Endpoint (Optional
+Guide: Configure PowerBI Premium Endpoint (Optional)

 Hi,